rs-delve/rs-delve.github.io/_reports/2020-10-01-covid19-vaccination-report.md

   and understanding of infectious disease, vaccine design, testing and manufacture as well as public expectations of vaccination will provide long-term solutions and preparedness.
+note: This paper has drawn on evidence available up to 25th September 2020.
+Further evidence on this topic is constantly published and DELVE will continue to develop this report as it becomes available.
+This independent overview of the science has been provided in good faith by subject experts.
+DELVE and the Royal Society accept no legal liability for decisions made based on this evidence.
 ---

 <style>